|

 diminishing for smaller errors.
 The difference vs. exact Strehl value gradually increases with the RMS

-error, but even at S~0.3 it still doesn't exceed 10%.
+error, but even at S~0.3 it still does not exceed 10%.
 It overestimates

 true Strehl for balanced primary aberrations, and underestimates it for